 As much as I love grassroots activism, I felt driven to make an impact in another way: I went to law school specifically to become an animal rights lawyer.
 I attended the University of California–Los Angeles because it had just received a million-dollar grant from Bob Barker for the study of animal law.
 I continued helping animals however I could.
 I got a legal externship in the Animal Protection Unit for the Los Angeles City Attorney’s Office, and after graduation, I did pro bono work for animals.

-But my heart was set on working for PETA, and now I help lead the most effective, precedent-setting animal rights litigation team in the world.
+But my heart was set on working for the PETA Foundation, and now I help lead the most effective, precedent-setting animal rights litigation team in the world.

 From Touring With PETA’s ‘Tiger’ to Taking Down a ‘Tiger King’